DimABSA/DimABSA2026/README.md

 </p>

-To bridge this gap, we introduce **Dimensional ABSA (DimABSA)**, a new SemEval shared task that integrates dimensional sentiment analysis into the traditional ABSA framework.
+To bridge this gap, we introduce **Dimensional ABSA (DimABSA)**, a task that integrates dimensional sentiment analysis into the traditional ABSA framework.
 Given a textual instance, participants are expected to predict real-valued **valence** and **arousal** scores associated with relevant aspects.
 The proposed DimABSA task has the following features

 - **Fine-grained sentiment modeling**: Replaces discrete sentiment labels with continuous VA scores, offering more nuanced emotional representation.